Few sporting events match Major League Baseball Opening Day.

 Under 8.5 -104

-The various sportsbooks also have player propositions (prop), game props and innings props.
+The various sportsbooks in Colorado also have player propositions (prop), game props and innings props.

 MLB Opening Day is also the first opportunity for CO Rockies fans to partake in live sports betting in Colorado.
 In-game betting is quite the experience and gives fans a way to bet while they watch.